erick-tmr/jaya-challenge/README.md

 This project uses [Rspec](https://rspec.info/ "Rspec's Homepage") as it's testing tool.

-To run the entire test suite run:
+To run the entire test suite, run:

 ```
 cd ./ (to the repository folder)